modernxmpp/modernxmpp/docs/protocol.md

 very well, nor group chats, and it only protects the message body.

 These issues lead to a poor user experience.

+Modern XMPP clients that implement OTR must add a XEP-0380 tag to their outgoing messages.

 #### MLS